Kronotsky Nature Reserve: Kronotsky's “Cleansing Case”

 Defenders of the reserve's employees point to massive inconsistencies in the prosecution materials: for example, Roman Korchigin's evidence of guilt is based on episodes from 2015, when he was not yet working in the reserve.
 In addition, the investigation has not conducted a single confrontation, and has refused to conduct an expert evaluation of the documents and an examination of the work that has been done.
 The places on the territory of the nature reserve where the rubbish was allegedly buried were also not named.
-The fact that 243 kilometres of the park's shoreline were cleared of litter, removing more than 1,300 tonnes of solid waste and over 5,000 barrels of fuel and lubricants, was documented by a vast array of photos and videos, numerous reports broadcast on federal channels, many of them with the involvement of regional officials.
+The fact that 243 kilometers of the park's shoreline were cleared of litter, removing more than 1,300 tonnes of solid waste and over 5,000 barrels of fuel and lubricants, was documented by a vast array of photos and videos, numerous reports broadcast on federal channels, many of them with the involvement of regional officials.
 The court, however, refused to take all these documents into account.
 The court also refused to attach to the case a 2021 report by MSU scientists in which they documented the re-vegetation of the cleared areas.
 One of the witnesses for the prosecution, I. S. Koval, confirmed that some of the signatures in the protocols on his behalf had been forged, which had been confirmed by forensic tests.

 Kamchatka governor Vladimir Solodov spoke in support of the defendants.
-Their defence was also voiced by Vsevolod Stepanitsky, Distinguished Ecologist of the Russian Federation, Minister of Natural Resources and Environment of Kamchatka Alexei Kumarkov, Krai, head of ‘RussiaDiscovery’ Vadim Mamontov, and many others.
+Their defense was also voiced by Vsevolod Stepanitsky, Distinguished Ecologist of the Russian Federation, Minister of Natural Resources and Environment of Kamchatka Krai Alexei Kumarkov, head of “RussiaDiscovery” Vadim Mamontov, and many others.
 On 30 June 2022, director Peter Shpilenok tendered his resignation in protest against unfair harassment of his colleagues.
 Shpilenok is sure that the lobby of supporters of industrial salmon farming on Kronotsky Lake is behind the accusation.
 The project to build an artificial fish passage between the lake and the Pacific Ocean is owned by Gleb Frank's Russian Fisheries Company, son-in-law of businessman Gennady Timchenko.
 Daria Panicheva, as head of the scientific department of the nature reserve, was responsible for preparing the scientific case against the project.
-Notably, even the main witness for the prosecution, Vitaly Drozd, said in court that he did not understand "what the reserve staff were doing here", while Alexander Ilyin said that "clean-up work was carried out with the involvement of machinery, with the involvement of vessels, transport".
+Notably, even the main witness for the prosecution, Vitaly Drozd, said in court that he did not understand “what the reserve staff were doing here”, while Alexander Ilyin said that “clean-up work was carried out with the involvement of machinery, with the involvement of vessels, transport”.